karldreher/b2-cloudflare-worker/README.md

 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------- |
 | `AUTH_HEADER` | This is a user:password pair, base64 encoded.
 The word "Basic" and a space must prepend the entry.
 See below for instructions on getting this value. | `Basic dXNlcm5hbWU6cGFzc3dvcmQK` |
 | `BUCKET_NAME` | The name of the bucket in Backblaze B2.                                                                                                              | `my-cool-bucket`                 |
+`CACHE_CONTROL` | The time that cache should be valid for the files in the bucket.
+This affects both the B2 cache as well as Cloudflare.
+It is reccomended to set this within wrangler.toml. | "public,max-age=172800"

-When setting these in production, it is reccomended to treat them as **secret**, therefore it is reccomended that they are set using Wrangler CLI:
+When setting `AUTH_HEADER` and `BUCKET_NAME` in production, it is reccomended to treat them as **secret**, therefore it is reccomended that they are set using Wrangler CLI:

 ```bash
 wrangler secret put AUTH_HEADER